dbouget/raidionics_seg_lib/README.md

-# Raidionics backend for segmentation/classification
+# Raidionics backend for segmentation and classification

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)
 [![Build Actions Status](https://github.com/dbouget/raidionics-seg-lib/workflows/Build/badge.svg)](https://github.com/dbouget/raidionics-seg-lib/actions)
 [![Paper](https://zenodo.org/badge/DOI/10.3389/fneur.2022.932219.svg)](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full)

 The code corresponds to the segmentation or classification backend of MRI/CT volumes, using ONNX runtime for inference.
 The module can either be used as a Python library, as CLI, or as Docker container.
+By default, inference is performed on CPU only.

 # Installation